 The Abbey Quarter encompasses the former grounds of Reading Abbey.
-The Abbey Ruins re-open on 16 June.

 We suggest you begin your visit at Reading Museum where there are displays about the Quarter and further information on the ground floor.
 The Abbey Ruins are a 5 to 10 minute walk away through the Forbury Gardens.
 Reading Museum is in the centre of Reading in the Town Hall.
 The main entrance is via sliding glass doors on Blagrave Street.

 The museum and Abbey Quarter are only a two minute walk from Reading train station and main bus stops.
 We recommend using public transport or park and ride to reach central Reading.
 For local bus services including park and ride go to the Reading Buses website.

 The Abbey Ruins are accessible via the Forbury Gardens or from Chestnut Walk, the riverside footpath which is accessible from either Abbey Street or Forbury Road.